(2/3) Strategic Plan Components

 Next you’ll want to continue using and evolving your plan!

-Stay tuned for the third post in this series: How to Keep Utilizing Your Strategic Plan Throughout the Year.
+Stay tuned for the third post in this series: Strategic Plan Implementation.

 Interested in hiring Open Eye to facilitate a Strategic Planning session for your business?
 Contact us here.